Current Issues in Bilingualism and Acquisition

 • to provide training in how to conduct research in this area of study.

-Students will be able to present and discuss key facts, concepts, ideas and approaches relating to the study of bilingualism and language acquisition.
+Students will be able to critically present and discuss at an advanced level key facts, concepts, ideas and approaches relating to the study of bilingualism and language acquisition.

-Students will be able to analyse and evaluate competing theories and theoretical controversies in the study of bilingualism and language acquisition.
+Students will be able to analyse and critically evaluate at an advanced level competing theories and theoretical controversies in the study of bilingualism and language acquisition.

-Students will be able to compare and evaluate the relative and complementary merits of various kinds of competing methodologies, and select an appropriate methodology for investigating specific phenomena.
+Students will be able to compare and critically evaluate at an advanced level the relative and complementary merits of various kinds of competing methodologies, and select an appropriate methodology for investigating specific phenomena.

 |Essay project report||60.00|